liferay/liferay-docs/discover/deployment/articles-dxp/09-liferay-connected-services/02-lcs-preconfiguration.markdown

 registered with LCS.
 We highly recommend that you upgrade the app whenever Liferay releases a new version of it.

-+$$$

-**Note:** You must use LCS for activation of Elastic subscriptions.
-Otherwise, you don't have to use LCS for activation.
-You can instead request an XML activation key from Liferay Support.
+| **Note:** You must use LCS for activation of Elastic subscriptions.
+Otherwise,
+| you don't have to use LCS for activation.
+You can instead request an XML

-$$$
+| activation key from Liferay Support.

-## Downloading the LCS Client App [](id=downloading-the-lcs-client-app)
+## Downloading the LCS Client App

 The LCS client app is included in each @product@ bundle and autodeploys when the bundle starts.
 The included version of the app, however, may be outdated.
 To get the latest version of the LCS client app, you must first download it via Liferay Marketplace.

-+$$$

-**Note:** Even though Liferay Marketplace and this guide use the term *purchase*, the LCS client app is free of charge.
-The purchase process for a free app in Liferay Marketplace adds the app to your Liferay project, much like downloading a free app in a mobile app store adds the app to your account.
+| **Note:** Even though Liferay Marketplace and this guide use the term
+| *purchase*, the LCS client app is free of charge.
+The purchase process for a
+| free app in Liferay Marketplace adds the app to your Liferay project, much like
+| downloading a free app in a mobile app store adds the app to your account.

-$$$

 Use these steps to purchase and download the app (if you've already purchased the app, you can skip to step 3 to download it):